tholumuzikhuboni/portfolio/README.md

 ## Features

-- **Responsive Design**: Optimized for all device sizes
+- **Responsive Design**: Optimized for all device sizes.
-- **Interactive UI**: Modern and engaging user interface with animations
+- **Interactive UI**: Modern and engaging user interface with animations.
-- **Project Showcase**: Detailed portfolio of past and current projects
+- **Project Showcase**: Detailed portfolio of past and current projects.
-- **Contact Form**: Easy way for potential clients and employers to reach out
+- **Contact Form**: Easy way for potential clients and employers to reach out.
-- **Hire Me**: Information about my services and availability
+- **Hire Me**: Information about my services and availability.

 ## Technologies Used